Cypress' Glory Lithium Claystone / Brine Project in Clayton Valley, Nevada

-Metallurgical tests so far have shown the claystone is weak acid leachable with lithium extractions ranging up to 80% in agitated leach tests using sulfuric acid.
+Metallurgical tests so far have shown the claystone is weak acid leachable with lithium extractions over 80% in agitated leach tests using sulfuric acid.
 These high extractions indicate the dominant lithium-bearing minerals present are not hectorite, a refractory clay mineral which requires roasting to liberate the lithium.

 Phase 1 Drill Program at Cypress' Glory Lithium Project:

 Cypress received from the U.S. Bureau of Land Management (BLM), Nevada an Area of Disturbance Permit to allow the Company move forward with a series of diamond drill core holes on the Glory Clayton Valley Property targeting the 1 1/2 by 3 kilometer long zone of lithium-rich claystone discovered at surface.
 The permit contained proposed locations for a number of holes targeted to provide initial subsurface data and assays under the wide zone of strongly mineralized salty claystone outcrops.
 This shallow drilling allowed Cypress to begin to estimate size, lithium (Li) grade and tonnage in the claystone at the Company's Glory Project.

 Future drilling will include deeper drill hole locations targeting potential lithium-rich brines within the Main Ash Aquifer projected to underlie the west and west-central portions of Cypress' Glory Project.
 The Main Ash Aquifer is the primary target of these holes.
 Cypress expects to intersect this zone at 500 to 1,000 feet below surface.
 Additional deeper targets will also be tested including the potential presence of a coarse gravel aquifer near the base of the basin fill evaporite sequence.